13ruceYu/13ruceYu/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on frontend development with Vue.
-- 🌱 I’m currently learning Vue3 React and TypeScript.
+- 🌱 I’m currently learning Vue3 and TypeScript.